OGtwelve/OGTwelveUtilPack/README.md

 <h4> v1.1.8: Change into using annotation to use time formatter : @EnableGlobalDateFormat</h4>

 <h4> v1.1.9: Changed few dependencies in pom file;</h4>

+<h4> v1.2.0: Perfect version, when not using @EnableGlobalDateFormat, it won't conflict with the project itself,<br/> and it won't have any waste output in the console; </h4>

 # At last
 <h4>❤️Please fire away all the ideas u have for this project;</h4>